 If you are on regular medication when you join the surgery, you will need to see or speak to a doctor for your first prescription.
-After that your repeat prescriptions may be requested in writing, by fax or online via the website (please contact reception for instructions on how to set this service up).
+After that your repeat prescriptions may be requested in writing or online.
+There is a box at reception for repeat prescriptions.
+Try not to leave your request until the last minute.
 Please allow two working days in order for us to process your prescription and add a note of explanation if you are asking for repeat medication more than two weeks in advance or require more if you are going away.
 We are unable to accept telephone requests for repeat prescriptions for safety reasons.

 We can also arrange for a local pharmacy to deliver your medication to you if you are housebound.

 We do have a small independent pharmacy on site as well, for your convenience.

 Repeat medications can be requested via the following weblink.
 Contact reception for a username and password in order to access this serviced.

 We will always contact you if there is cause for concern about a test result.
 We may write to you, ask you to make an appointment or telephone you with advice as to what action you need to take.
 Please note that we do not routinely inform patients if their results are normal.
 Some tests such as finger-prick blood tests and urine dipstix/pregnancy tests will give instant results.
 Most tests however can take up to 5 days for the result to come back and some special tests take longer.